Introduction

 This is the most intense aspect of the meditation.
 Dwell on the Mantras Kleem, Hreem, and Shreem.
 Focus on the script but avoid repeating it, especially if not initiated.
 Focus on the Attractive aspect of Lord Krishna as you meditate on kleem.

-Likewise, invite the Divine grace of Devi and the abundance aspect of the divine as you shift your focus from Kleem to Hreem and Shreem Beeja.
+Likewise, invite the Grace of Devi Shakti and Sri Lakshmi ji as you shift your focus from Kleem to Hreem and Shreem Beejas, for about 2 to 3 minutes.

-Perform this meditation for about 2 to 3 minutes.
 You may count your breath and time them.
 Do not do forceful breathing.
 Breathe naturally.

 6. Conclude your Meditation